• Skip to primary navigation

 The 17th Hole – Island Green

-The most famous part of the course is that of the 17th, with its island green.
+The most famous part of the course is the 17th hole (shown above), with its island green.
 The hole measures just 134 yards in length, but the inclusion of water if players are just a fraction off target, means that it’s often revered as one of the hardest.
 It’s been the scene of many a famous moment, none more so than in 1999 when Fred Couples put his first ball in the water.
 He decided to reload from the tee box instead of the drop zone and proceeded to make, what was technically his third shot on his way to make an unlikely par.

 The design of the green actually came about by accident when designing the course.
 The original pans were to have a lake running along one side of the green, but after the soil was removed, it was then decided that it would be a great feature to have it as an island green, although not all parties were convinced.
 The Island Green at the 17th is now one of the most iconic holes anywhere in the world.